FAIR Girls

 FAIR Girls (formerly FAIR Fund) is an anti-human-trafficking organization, founded in 2003 and headquartered in Washington, D.C.
 The FAIR acronym stands for Free, Aware, Inspired, Restored.
-They currently operate in Bosnia, Montenegro, Serbia, Russia, Uganda, and the United States.
-NASCAR driver Stanton Barrett is an executive board member and has prominently advertised for FAIR Girls with his cars.
+They operate in Bosnia, Montenegro, Serbia, Russia, Uganda, and the United States.
+NASCAR driver Stanton Barrett is an executive board member and has prominently advertised for FAIR Girls through his cars.

+FAIR Girls focuses on addressing sex trafficking and child prostitution.
+The organization received funding from the Office for Victims of Crime in 2019.